CodeBySRY/Second-Semester/A1-102L/ReadMe_AI.md

 This repository contains code and mini-projects related to core and advanced Python topics, as part of the AI102 Lab course at GIKI.

+**Navigation**: Go into the folder titled, 'Related Topics', to access all the codes.

 ---

 ## 📌 Topics Covered